Loading

 The Handsome “Mātai”.

-Growing up in New Zealand on 500 acres, my love of horses started at a young age of 3 when my family found me on the back of an untrained horse in a nearby field.
-I was drawn to the majestic beauty and nurturing nature of the horse early and got my first pony when I was 7.
-“Goldie”, an older Palomino gelding, was the first of many strong bonds I forged with my horses.
-I completed my Pony Club C+ and collected many ribbons at local pony club shows and gymkhanas.
+Growing up on 500 acres in New Zealand, my love of horses began at the age of three when my family found me perched on the back of an untrained horse in a nearby field.
+From that early moment, I was captivated by the beauty and gentle nature of horses.
+I received my first pony, “Goldie,” an older Palomino gelding, at age seven, forming one of many deep bonds I would share with horses over the years.
+I went on to complete my Pony Club C+ and earned numerous ribbons at local shows and gymkhanas.

-In 2020 when COVID crippled the world, trauma became a buzz word.
-I discovered Somatic Experiencing® and EQUUSOMA® (Horse-Human Trauma Recovery) which has shaped how I live my life and work with humans and horses .
-Working from a trauma-informed perspective, I prioritize establishing safety and trust, by providing a non-judgemental, nurturing environment.
-This combination with Counselling and Life Coaching has become my purpose.
+In 2020, COVID brought trauma into sharp focus.
+I discovered Somatic Experiencing® and EQUUSOMA® (Horse-Human Trauma Recovery), which have profoundly shaped my approach to working with humans and horses.
+Working from a trauma-informed perspective, I prioritize safety and trust, providing a non-judgemental, nurturing environment.
+Combining counselling, life coaching, and equine-assisted approaches has become my life purpose.

-Registered Professional Counsellor with Canadian Professional Counsellors Association (CPCA);
+• Registered Professional Counsellor, Canadian Professional Counsellors Association (CPCA)

 Contact